Kplasma/Rocket/README.md

 # Rocket
-Programs regarding physics of rockets  in c++ and some in python
+Programs regarding physics of rockets.
+Some projects are in c++ and some in python